FarronF/limerick-council-meetings/meetings/2021/04/13-Virtual Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare - Rathkeale - 9th March, 2021.md

 Discussion ensued and Members all agreed they would not agree to any further social

 housing development projects for Pallaskenry in the future.
-The Director, Housing--- 9
+The Director, Housing
+---
+9

 Development informed Members their approval would have to be sought if further